HaakonWiland/Notes/README.md

 ## This is my notes.

 ## Read them if you'd like, or don't, I don't really care what you do with them.
-Big Tech already have us under mass surveillance.